apache/spark/docs/spark-connect-overview.md

 export SPARK_REMOTE="sc://localhost/"

 Start the PySpark CLI, for example:
-~/dev/spark/spark/bin/pyspark
+'~/dev/spark/spark/bin/pyspark'

 And notice that the PySpark CLI is now connected to Spark using Spark Connect as illustrated in the welcome message: “Client connected to the Spark Connect server at...”.

-And if you write your own Python program, create a Spark Session as shown in this example: from pyspark.sql import SparkSession spark = SparkSession.builder.getOrCreate()
+And if you write your own Python program, create a Spark Session as shown in this example:
+'from pyspark.sql import SparkSession'
+'spark = SparkSession.builder.getOrCreate()'

 Which will create a Spark Connect session by reading the SPARK_REMOTE environment variable we set above.